This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Customizable: Adjust the ingredients to suit your taste.
+• Customizable: Adjust the mix-ins and seasonings to suit your taste.

-• Doubles Easily: Double the ingredients to make tuna salad for two.
+• Doubles Easily: Double the ingredients to make a small batch tuna salad for two.

 Save This Recipe!